 Lots of opportunities to hone skills

-"As an examiner, I've definitely improved my skills in financial analysis; credit analysis; teamwork, which is a big part of the examination process; and communication skills — both written and oral.
+“In my first few years as an examiner, I significantly improved my skills in financial analysis; credit analysis; teamwork, which is a big part of the examination process; and communication skills — both written and oral.
 Public speaking really is a huge part of the job.
 We’re meeting with management teams and boards of directors, and we’re giving presentations on the results of our examination work.
 The power of persuasion as you communicate with management and boards of directors is really important.

 Benefits of working at FCA